ShaneBonkowski/shane-bonkowski-dot-com/src/data/README.md

 ## Data

-This directory is used to store all the data that need to be processed, such as JSON files, JavaScript files, and other data formats.
-This directory primarily contains the content for various pages of the application, including the writing pages, the about me page, and other text-heavy pages.
+This directory is used to store all the data that need to be processed to create the pages on the website.
+This directory primarily contains the content for various pages of the application, including the writing pages, the about me page, and other text-heavy pages, as well as the metadata for the games.

 ### Contents